 Dragan Antulov <firstname.lastname@example.org>

-When Cheryl identifies herself as Junebug's widow at his burial, the A/V is mismatched when she says, "He was my husband."
+When Cheryl identifies herself as Junebug's widow at his burial, she says, "He was my husband," but her lips say something else.
 See more »

 Yes, we marched on the Federal building.
 Five hundred of us young brothers, full of outrage.

 They were hiring that day.
 The brothers came with guns; they left with jobs.
 Oh, yes, whitey is very tricky.

 Kung Fu Joe (Steve James) crawls up to a cop at the scene of the film's final confrontation: "Slade.
 I must find Slade." [rips off his shirt] "Kung Fu Joe is here!"
 Cop: "Sorry buddy.
 They've already gone." [walks away] Kung Fu Joe: [calls after him] "Yo brother, do you got a bandaid?"
 See more »

 Where do you begin with this film.
 It had so much that was hilarious that I don't know where to begin.
 One of my all time favorite scenes is when they mock the stunt doubles and you have Jack Spade's mother who is about to beat up some thugs.
 She turns around and then suddenly the camera cuts from a black lady to a white male with a mustache and afro wig wearing the same clothes she is wearing, he does some back flips and then beats up the thugs.
 Then when the stuntman turns around, it's back to the actress playing Spade's Mother.
 I loved it.